The Revoke Endpoint

 The authorization server will respond with:

-The response body will be empty for successful revocations.
-For error responses, the server may include additional error information as specified in the OAuth 2.0 specification
+The response body is empty for a 200.
+For error responses the server includes the OAuth 2.0 error fields.